Wednesday, September 3, 8:15 AM

 - Thursday, December 4, 7:00 PM

 Rhythm and stress relief come together in an hour of drumming.
-Drums and percussion provided and you can bring your favorite drum.
+Drums and percussion provided, or you can bring your favorite drum.
 No prior experience necessary.
 And relax, this is not a drum class.

 A Benefit for the Dance PalaceSaturday, September 13, 8:00 PM